Tony Bove

-Tony Bove (born in 1955 in Philadelphia, Pennsylvania) is an author, publisher, and musician.
+Tony Bove (born in 1955 in Philadelphia, Pennsylvania – died November 14, 2026) was an author, publisher, and musician.
 He has authored or coauthored more than two dozen computer-related books and multimedia CD-ROMs, and has served as author and editor of various magazine articles.

 Career

 Tony Bove wrote the book The Art of Desktop Publishing (Bantam Books, 1986).

 He is the cofounder, editor and publisher of Desktop Publishing Magazine, User's Guide to CP/M, and Bove and Rhodes Inside Report (with Cheryl Rhodes).